Trees in Newcastle

 Currently the eighth most populated urban area in the UK, most of Newcastle has been developed.
-However, the Tyne and Wear Green Belt ensures that there are limits to the amount of rural land decimated as the result of new infrastructure.
+However, the Tyne and Wear Green Belt ensures that there are limits to the amount of rural land decimated as a result of new infrastructure.
 The council has also retained key countryside attractions such as Heaton Park, Jesmond Dene and Rising Sun Country Park.

 Newcastle City Council Tree Protection

 Ignoring these rules and impacting protected trees without consent from Newcastle City Council is a criminal offence, likely resulting in a hefty fine.
-With this in mind, outreaching to an experienced arboricultural consultant for expert advice and effective recommendations in the form of a tree survey couldn’t be any more crucial.
+With this in mind, reaching out to an experienced arboricultural consultant for expert advice and effective recommendations in the form of a tree survey couldn’t be any more crucial.

 The Arboricultural Assessment

-A British standard assessment, tree surveys are conducted by trained arborists, with the primary aim being to make informed recommendations on next steps for each tree on a site.
+A British standard assessment, tree surveys are conducted by trained arboriculturists, with the primary aim being to make informed recommendations on the next steps for each tree on a site.
 By evaluating the condition and value of the trees, the arboricultural consultant can decide whether the most appropriate course of action would be to keep, move or eliminate each tree.